DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

 Local vs. Server Parameter Attribute State
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The underlying hardware infrastructure described by your virtual model is defined and configured based on the content of the Design specification saved behind the graphical representation you interact with on screen.
+The underlying hardware infrastructure described by your virtual representation is defined and configured based on the content of the Design specification saved behind the graphical representation you interact with on screen.
 Only when modified content is submitted and recorded to the Design specification is the change effected in underlying hardware.
 It is therefore crucial to understand the difference betwwen 'local' attribute state and 'server' attribute state, particularly for `Parameter Attributes <parameter_attribute_>` that can be modified directly within the User Interface.

 Local Attribute state represents the staus of a Parameter Attribute that has been modified within the User Inferface but not yet submitted for inclusion in the underlying Design specification.
 As such the modified value has no effect on the currently implemented hardware solution.
 Locally modified attributes are denoted by the 'edit' status icon next to the Attribute name within their Block information panel.
-A Parameter Attribute enters the 'local' state as soon as its incumbent value is changed in any way (including adding content to a previously empty Attibute value field) and will remain so until the 'Enter' key is pressed, triggering submission of content to the underlying Design Specification.
+A Parameter Attribute enters the 'local' state as soon as its incumbent value is changed in any way (including adding content to a previously empty Attibute value field) and will remain so until the 'Enter' key is pressed, triggering submission of content to the server.
 Details of the mechanism of submitting modified content is described in the `Attribute Change Lifecycle <attribute_change_lifecycle_>` section below.

 Once a Parameter Attribute has been successfully recorded it is said to be in the 'server' attribute state, denoting that it has been saved to an underlying information server used to host the Design specification.
 Attributes in 'server' state are reflected in the underlying hardware implementation and will be utilised by the system during exection of the hardware design.
 'Server' state attributes are denoted by the 'information' status icon.

+**THIS NEEDS A DIAGRAM**

 ..
 TIP::
     Do not confuse 'local' and 'server' Attribute state with a 'saved' Design.  `saving_a_design_` via a Parent Block 'Save' method does not result in all locally modified Attribute fields being saved to that Design.
 Only Attributes already in the 'server' state will be included when the overall Design is saved.
 Similarly, modified Attributes now in the 'server' state will not be stored permenantly until the overall Design has been saved.